meetunix/i3weather-dwd/README.md

 ### updating your i3status.conf

-Simply add the following lines to your config (`~/.i3status.conf) and reload i3.
+Simply add the following lines to your config (mostly `~/.i3status.conf`) and reload i3.

     order += "read_file weather"